apache/cloudstack-documentation/source/plugins/vxlan.rst

 .. warning::
-   Make sure you have an alternative way like IPMI or ILO to reach the machine in case you made a configuration error and the network stops functioning!
+   Make sure you have an alternative way like IPMI or ILO to reach the machine in case you made a configuration error and the Network stops functioning!

 Setup zone using VXLAN
 ~~~~~~~~~~~~~~~~~~~~~~

 In almost all parts of zone setup, you can just follow the advanced zone
-setup istruction in "CloudStack Installation Guide" to use this plugin.
+setup instruction in "CloudStack Installation Guide" to use this plugin.
 It
-is not required to add a network element nor to reconfigure the network
+is not required to add a Network element nor to reconfigure the Network
 offering.
 The only thing you have to do is configure the physical
-network to use VXLAN as the isolation method for Guest Network.
+Network to use VXLAN as the isolation method for Guest Network.

-Configure the physical network
+Configure the physical Network
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. figure:: /_static/images/vxlan-physicalnetwork.png

-CloudStack needs to have one physical network for Guest Traffic with the
+CloudStack needs to have one physical Network for Guest Traffic with the
 isolation method set to "VXLAN".

 .. figure:: /_static/images/vxlan-trafficlabel.png